camonet/Portfolio/README.md

 # Data Science Portfolio

 ## Automated ETL pipeline
-The purpose of this analysis was to create an automated pipeline that performs the ETL process completed for movie company "Amazing Prime".
-Code was  refactored to create a function that extracts in Wikipedia data, Kaggle metadata, and MovieLens rating data, transforms the data, then loads the data into an SQL database.
+This project created an automated pipeline to extract movie data from Wikipedia (JSON) and Kaggle (csv), transform it into a consistent strucure, and thwn upload it into an SQL database.
+Creating the pipeline utilized Python, pandas libraries, SQL, PostgreSQL, and more.
+- The transformation step required the creation of various functions to automate tedious and repetitive tasks.
+- Connecting the script to an SQL database required the utilization of a database engine to automatically import the data into readable and clear tables.

 ## Manipulating Employee Information in pgAdmin
-Wrote several SQL queries creating new tables, merging datasets, selecting specific information from each table, and more.
+This project utilized various database managment techniques to gather new information from structured datasets containing employee information.
+Database keys indentifying relationships between the original tables were created and visualized using an Entity Relationship Diagram (ERD).
+SQL queries were written to gather specific employee information to create new tables, merge existing tables, and more.

 ## Bikeshare Mapping in Tableau
 Utilized publicly available bike-sharing data to design various worksheets and dashboards in Tableau.